RaccoonDev/ui-controls/README.md

 ui-controls
 ===========

 UI Controls for angular.
-Currently contains of Grid and Menu.
+Currently contains Grid and Menu.